 The Tombstone Tap where the famous pizza was invented.
 Photo courtesy of Robert Simonson.

-After breaking his leg in 1962 – relegating him to the bar’s 6’x’6 kitchen.
-It was there that he started to experiment with different pizza recipes as a snack for its patrons.
+After Pep broke his leg in 1962, he was relegated to the bar’s 6’x6′ kitchen.
+It was there that he started to experiment with different pizza recipes as a snack for the bar’s patrons.
 Inspired by some of the pizza he had while on a recent trip to Chicago, he experimented with crust thickness, spices, sauces and toppings until it was to his liking.
 By 1966 the pizzas were so well received that other taverns wanted them.
 The brothers and their wives, Joan and Frances, began making them from the living quarters attached to the bar.
 They would end up freezing the pizzas so they could be served later.

 More recent photo of what remains of the Tombstone Tap.
 Photo courtesy of Robert Simonson.

 The Simek family initially delivered the pizzas in a 1959 Cadillac but eventually took out a loan to buy a refrigerated truck.
 The success of Tombstone Pizza resulted in the family converting rooms at the back of the bar into a factory.
-They outgrew the operation at which point the City of Medford offered an eight-acre site in the city’s industrial park.
+They eventually outgrew the space, and the City of Medford offered an eight-acre site in the city’s industrial park.
 They built their first large-scale manufacturing facility in 1968.

 1977 Omaha World-Herald ad for Tombstone Pizza.